CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 After spending months manually filtering Apollo's 10,000-result lists, I realized the fundamental issue: keyword matching finds people with the right titles, but not the right fit.

-CloneICP gives you "VP of Sales who writes about outbound strategies and has built SDR teams from scratch."
-That's 50 results.
-Most are spot-on.
+Apollo gives you "VP of Sales at SaaS companies with 50-500 employees" — 10,000 results.
+CloneICP gives you "VP of Sales who writes about outbound strategies and has built SDR teams from scratch" — 50 results ranked by semantic fit.

 Keyword Search vs Semantic Search: The Research